 There are few aspects of our daily lives that are not affected in some way by tax laws.

-A tax lawyer from Dagger Law can assist clients with effective planning strategies which minimize both individual and business income taxes, as well as estate or gift taxes.
+A tax lawyer from Dagger Law can assist clients with effective planning strategies that minimize both individual and business income taxes, as well as estate or gift taxes.

 Our experienced tax attorneys can also provide trusted legal advice to help guide you through the preparation of your personal tax returns and other business tax, compliance-oriented, matters.
 Additionally, the tax lawyers at Dagger Law provide legal representation, on behalf of their clients, in disputes involving the IRS and other federal, state, and local taxing authorities.
 We can help clients identify potential issues, assist businesses with meeting compliance standards in their tax filings, and provide representation during the negotiation of a settlement arrangement.
 We aim to minimize the impact that tax issues can have on your life.